jbosstm/conferences/mucon2017/demo_without_STM/README.md

 The responses indicate the name of the thread that handled the response.
 Notice that the second response indicates that the request was serviced on a different thread than the first request.

-In this first version there no concurrency support.
+In this first version there is no concurrency support.
 We stress test the application to show why this is a problem (with a view to solving the issue using STM in the next version):

 ```bash